 Three factors can explain how it was possible for such practices to emerge.

-- The marketing and media landscape has become remarkably complex, especially with the development of digital formats and of new modes of buying - what we also call the “brandtechbrandtechBrandtech refers to the art of combining marketing and branding with the power of technology, to help marketers build brands better, faster and cheaper.Learn more revolution”.
+- The marketing and media landscape has become remarkably complex, especially with the development of digital formats and of new modes of buying - what we also call the “brandtechbrandtechBrandtech refers to the ways and means of combining marketing and branding strategies with the power of technology to help marketers build brands in a better, faster and cheaper way.Learn more revolution”.
 This resulted in the relative disengagement of advertisers from the execution (and sometimes, the design) of their media strategy.

 - Remuneration for mediabuying services has significantly deteriorated, with brands often driving costs down and imposing unfavourable payment terms to agencies, forcing many of them to look for new streams of revenues.

 - Market concentration has led to the formation of large holding companies that could theoretically bundle all services from brand ideation down to campaign management and performance measurement.
-The world’s top advertising agency networks have invested in companies along the whole value chain from creative to media agencies, and from analytics and data sciencedata scienceData science is a sub-discipline of statistics: it is a field of study that analyses massive amounts of data in order to extract useful insights from them.
-It enables to make predictions based on a data record, and to automatically spot inconsistencies.Learn more companies to trading desks and media networks.
+The world’s top advertising agency networks have invested in companies along the whole value chain from creative to media agencies, and from analytics and data sciencedata scienceData science is a sub-discipline of statistics.
+It is a field of study that analyses massive amounts of data in order to extract useful insights from them.
+It makes it possible to formulate predictions based on a data record, and to automatically spot inconsistencies.Learn more companies to trading desks and media networks.
 As quoted in the K2 Intelligence report, the trend is seen as "a move away from ‘the separation of church and state' (between agency and media company)" by some observers.

 The big brand theory

 So what do we do now?
 According to Ebiquity, the solution lies in self regulation, and advertisers are to lead the pack.